-This article, the Top Attraction in Ljubljana, will show you some significant sites when visiting the Slovenian capital.
-Furthermore, we will also reveal to you the reason why you should see them.
+This article, “The Top Attraction in Ljubljana,” will show you some significant sites when visiting the Slovenian capital.
+Furthermore, we will also reveal why you should see them.
 So, if you want to know which ones they are, please read our article.

 Although the city isn’t as jam-packed with attractions as many other European destinations, you won’t run out of fun things to do.
 Here are a few suggestions for some relaxed yet enjoyable Ljubljana activities.